The Sealing of the 144,000, 1-17

 Megan DeFranza cites this verse as the climax of a scriptural trajectory which she applies especially to gender.
 In Genesis 1 and 2, she says, male and female are distinguished, and nothing different, or ‘in-between’, is contemplated.
 In Deuteronomy, eunuchs are excluded from the gathered community of God.
 In Isaiah, there is a promise that they (along with foreigners) will be included in God’s kingdom.
 This is affirmed by Jesus, who speaks (Mt 19) approvingly of three kinds of eunuch (including those who have made themselves eunuchs for the sake of the kingdom).
 It is affirmed again in Acts 8, when a man who is both a foreigner and a eunuch believes and it baptised.

-Genesis, according to DeFranza, gives us God’s first word, but not his last word on the question of gender.
-It is the beginning, but not the end, of the story.
-As far as the present passage is concerned, it ‘describes human identities that had no place in the garden of Eden.
+‘describes human identities that had no place in the garden of Eden.
 There was no diversity of nations, tribes, peoples, and languages in the garden, yet these differences are preserved at the End.
 Eunuchs are promised a place in God’s house as they are, not after some kind of restoration to an Edenic pattern (Isa.
 56:5).’
 (In Understanding Transgender Identities)

 I note that the diversities mentioned in the present passage arise from natural human reproduction.
 It should not be assumed, therefore, that all expressions of diversity are to be equally welcomed.

-We agree with both DeFranza’s premise (that the biblical revelation is progressive in nature), and also with her general conclusion (that ‘as God’s revelation unfolds, more and more outsiders are brought in’).
+We can agree with both DeFranza’s premise (that the biblical revelation is progressive in nature), and also with her general conclusion (that ‘as God’s revelation unfolds, more and more outsiders are brought in’).
 However, this does not settle the question of whether gender differences are a matter of indifference.
 To the extent to which these are unchosen (as might be the case in some intersex conditions) they might be regarded as disabilities amenable to care in this life and wholeness in the life to come.
 To the extent to which they are chosen (as might be the case in some instances of transgender) they might within moral categories amenable to repentance and faith.

 “Salvation belongs to our God” – This means that ‘the praise and honour due for our salvation belongs to God’ (Plummer).